‘Back to the darkness’: Afghan women speak from Taliban territory

 Taliban political leaders said they had reformed and modernized while out of power.
 But in territory captured by their fighters, the feared regression on civil rights especially impacts women.

-“In the morning, when I went to school, everything was burned and destroyed, even the school gates,” she says of the school built by Norway and the United States.
+“In the morning, when I went to school, everything was burned and destroyed, even the school gates,” she says of the school built by Norway and the United States in northwestern Faryab province.

 “When I saw the Taliban up close, I was very scared.
 They are wild people and they don’t respect women,” says the student, who gave only her first name and who planned to become a doctor.
 “No one is happy with the Taliban; everyone is sick of them. ...
 [But] no one is willing to stand up to the Taliban.
 [They] will kill you.
 They are very cruel.”